Designing how and what to track in your app is an important decision. Check out our docs about tracking design here.

 Add the Snowplow tracker as a dependency to your Flutter application:

-This will add a line with the dependency like to your pubspec.yaml:
+This will add a line with the dependency to your pubspec.yaml:

 dependencies: